COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 There are two types of portals present in this world:

 1. *One-way:* One-time use gates.
 These usually appear in at the end of a level and are used as a means of transportation between levels.
 2. *Two-way:* Stable portals that are used inside a level.
 Utilizing these in a clever way will greatly help the Protagonist avoid projectiles!
 Note however that these have a short cooldown between uses as the portals have to recharge.
-It also prevents the Protagonist from teleport back and forth indefinitely.
+It also prevents the Protagonist from teleporting back and forth indefinitely.

 #figure(
   image("Images/AIPortal.png", width: 70%),